The Best Pull-On Work Pants

 {related: The Ultimate Guide to Business Casual for Women}

-There are a bunch of great pull-on pants for the office in 2025.
-Some of our longstanding favorites include those from Athleta*, Eileen Fisher*, Betabrand*, and Uniqlo.
-If you're looking for something a bit more polished but still ultra comfy, check out Nic & Zoe* or NYDJ*.
+There are a bunch of great pull-on pants for the office in 2026.
+Some of our longstanding favorites include those from Athleta*, Nic & Zoe*, Eileen Fisher*, Theory, and Betabrand*.
 (Brands with plus sizes are marked with asterisks.)

 {related: comfortable workwear for late nights}